Seif-Elsokary/database-questions-and-answer/Easy/Big Countries/README.md

 * Population is at least 25 million.
 * Area is at least 3 million.

-The `OR` operator means one condition is enough.
+The `OR` operator means one condition is enough for the row to be returned.

 ---